Inappropriate Affect And Mental Health

 Appropriate affect is the standard and expected expression of emotion fitting to the circumstance.
 A person displays appropriate affect if they are sad upon hearing about a friend's or loved one's death.

 Inappropriate affect refers to a person's inability to react in a typical way when faced with emotionally charged situations.
-A person with inappropriate affect may laugh upon hearing about the death of a loved one.
+For example, a person with inappropriate affect may laugh upon hearing about the death of a loved one.

 Is inappropriate affect a positive or negative symptom?